larssb/HealOps/healOps.Status.ReadMe.md

     * Create a Plaster template for easily creating a HealOpsPackage
     * Talk with the Linux DevOps about:
         * A good way to automatize creating Cron jobs.
-    * Create the New-HealOpsPackageRunner script so that it takes pipelin input.
+    * Create the New-HealOpsPackageRunner script so that it takes pipeline input.
 In this case a string to a path....a path obj.???

 ## Think about